Our Approach To 12 Step Drug Rehab

 - Take care of yourself.
 Part of sober living involves taking care of yourself by eating right, exercising, getting plenty of rest and recreation, and treating your body with respect.

-If you’re ready to embrace a new, sober lifestyle — and free yourself from addiction and the pain it brings — it’s time to start your treatment at 12 Keys.
+If you’re ready to embrace a new, sober lifestyle — and free yourself from alcohol abuse and addiction and the pain it brings — it’s time to start your treatment at 12 Keys.
 You will experience non-cookie cutter, individualized treatment and see just how fun living a sober life can be.
 We will provide you an enjoyable environment in which to rebuild your life surrounded by compassionate, competent, loving professionals who know exactly what you’re going through.